3 & 4 May 2018

 This conference is brought to you by:

-You should come to this conference if you:
+You should register for this conference if you are:

 Jess Dart, Clear Horizon (2016) and now co-convenor of the 2018 Complexity & Evaluation Conference

 Early bird ticket price (4 weeks ahead of Conference)

 - Standard = $1000 +GST

 Mark Cabaj, Here to There Consulting

 Mark Cabaj (Canada) is President of the consulting company From Here to There and an Associate of Tamarack – An Institute for Community Engagement.

 While studying the Solidarity movement in Krakow, Poland, in mid-1989, Mark experienced a variety of tumultuous events that signalled the end of communism in Eastern Europe.
 He could not help but stay to experience the rebirth of the region and worked as an investment advisor in Poland’s foreign investment agency, the Foreign Assistance Coordinator for Grants in the new Ministry of Privatization, and the mission coordinator for the creation of the United Nations Development Program’s first regional economic development initiative in Eastern Europe.